HS2 route mapped amid warning high speed rail link may not reach central London

 Chancellor insists HS2 will run into central London

-The HS2 rail line will run into central London, the chancellor has insisted, following claims the new high speed route would fall short of arriving at London Euston.
+HS2 will run into London’s Euston station as planned, the chancellor insisted on Friday following reports the final section of the route could be axed because of soaring costs.

-Soaring costs and inflation were behind the alleged change in plan, with reports suggesting the line would terminate at Old Oak Commons in west London.

-However, Jeremy Hunt said he did not see “any conceivable circumstances” in which HS2 would not run to Euston station.
+Jeremy Hunt said he did not see “any conceivable circumstances” in which the high-speed rail project would not run into the terminus.

+Rishi Sunak also insisted that the Government is “committed to delivering all the plans that it’s announced with rail”.

+A report in The Sun suggested the redeveloped Euston might not open until 2038 and could be axed completely, with trains instead terminating at Old Oak Common in west London – a former rail depot being transformed into an interchange station on the flagship line.

+The newspaper also reported that a two to five-year delay to the entire project is being considered.

-Mr Hunt, asked by BBC News after a central London speech whether ministers were committed to HS2 going “all the way to Euston”, replied: “Yes we are.”
+Asked on Friday if ministers were committed to HS2 going “all the way to Euston,” Mr Hunt replied: “Yes we are.”

 “And I don’t see any conceivable circumstances in which that would not end up at Euston,” he continued.
 “I prioritised HS2 in the autumn statement.”

-As well as reporting that the line to Euston station may be axed completely, The Sun also suggested that at a minimum the station may not open until 2038.
-The newspaper also said a two to five-year delay was being considered.

-Complexities around the Euston site meant high-speed services were already due to temporarily start and end at Old Oak Common- approximately six miles from Euston- with passengers using the Elizabeth line to travel to and from central London.
-That would add at least half an hour onto journeys to and from Euston.
+Complexities around the Euston site mean high-speed services will temporarily start from Old Oak Common – which will connect with the Elizabeth Line – until the redevelopment of the central teminus is complete.
+The delayed opening will add at least half an hour onto journeys to and from Euston.

-Mr Hunt responded to questions by admitting the UK does not have “a good record” of delivering complex, expensive infrastructure quickly, but he is “incredibly proud” that HS2 is being built under a Conservative Government.
+Mr Hunt admitted Britain did not have “a good record” of delivering complex, expensive infrastructure quickly, but he is “incredibly proud” that HS2 is being built under a Conservative government.

 He added: “We’re going to make it happen.”